Dev-RohitAndroid/Stopwatch/README.md

 # Stopwatch
 I created a basic Stopwatch using React and TypeScript.
 It contains three basic features of a stopwatch, i.e. start, pause, and reset.
-Also, the UI is the responsive
+Also, the UI is the responsive.